 - The SCM program recognizes the value of real-world experience.
 Therefore, students are strongly encouraged to participate in an internship.

-- Students can take IT Certification tests before they graduate, including Network+, Security+, CCNA, and CISSP.
-Students have an opportunity to obtain their Six Sigma Green Belt Certification after completing the Six Sigma and Quality Management course.
+- Students have an opportunity to obtain their Six Sigma Green Belt Certification after completing the Six Sigma and Quality Management course.

-- This program has a 95% job placement rate.
-Projected growth for both Computer Information Systems and Supply Chain Management careers is consistently growing (over 20% through 2020 according to the Bureau of Labor Statistics).
-Entry-level salaries among the highest of all business disciplines – averaging over $55,000 per year with median starting salaries of $60,000 excluding signing bonuses.
+- This program has a 92% job placement rate.
+Projected growth for supply chain management careers is consistently growing (over 20% through 2020 according to the Bureau of Labor Statistics).
+Entry-level salaries are among the highest of all business disciplines.

 - Study abroad trips are led by department faculty.
-Classes have recently visited Germany, Spain, China, Japan, Costa Rica and others.
+Classes have recently visited India, Costa Rica, and others.

 Method of Delivery